Take Me To

 With generous funding in both our business and science departments, agriculture studies majors have the opportunity to work with cutting-edge technology as well as travel to unique locations, gaining valuable experiences that set them apart in the job market.

-Learn more about our Agricultural Institute.go
+Learn more about our Institute for Agriculture.About the Institute

 Join a Welcoming Community.

 MIKE NAIG, Class of 2000

 Mike was appointed Iowa Secretary of Agriculture in March 2018, and attributes much of his success to his alma mater.
 He is committed to leading efforts to protect consumers, expanding economic opportunities for Iowans, and advocating in Iowa and around the globe.
 He is particularly dedicated to improving the state’s water quality, as well as embracing science and technology to conserve Iowa’s natural resources and to secure a safe and affordable food and energy supply.

 Online & Hybrid